szczyglis-dev/py-gpt/docs/source/configuration.rst

 .. image:: images/v2_settings.png
    :width: 400

-The options below mirror the current application settings defined in ``settings.json``.
+The options below follow the current Settings UI metadata from ``settings.json`` and the packaged fresh-install defaults from ``config.json``.
 Provider- and feature-specific options are grouped by the same tabs used in the Settings window.

 **General**